myheritage/import-graph/readme.md

 ### Example

-Having a folder containing 3 files that is being watched:
+Having a folder containing 3 files that are being watched:

 *file-a.js:*
 ```javascript